A categorical invariant for cubic threefolds: Proof of Theorem

-In this section we prove the main result of this paper.
-In order to do that, we show that the ideal sheaves of lines on a cubic threefold are preserved by the action of an equivalence (up to composing with a suitable power of the Serre functor, followed by a shift).
-We complete the proof of Theorem \ref{conj:Kuzne3folds} in Section \ref{subsec:proof}, by showing that any such equivalence induces an isomorphism between the Fano surfaces of lines.
+In this section we prove the main result of this paper as an application of the results in the previous sections.
+The strategy is to show that the ideal sheaves of lines on a cubic threefold are preserved by the action of any equivalence (up to composing with a suitable power of the Serre functor, followed by a shift).
+We complete the proof of Theorem \ref{conj:Kuzne3folds} in Section \ref{subsect:isomor}, by showing that any such equivalence induces an isomorphism between the Fano surfaces of lines.

-The section ends with a discussion about a generalization of Theorem \ref{conj:Kuzne3folds} to cubic fourfolds containing a plane.